ColumPaget/barmaid.lua/README.md

 cpu_count        number of cpus cpu_temp         cpu temperature in celsius.
 Currently only works on systems that have x86_pkg_temp or coretemp type sensors.
-For multicore systems displays the highest across all CPUs. cputemp:color    automatically colored cpu usage (green/yellow/red) mem              percent memory usage mem:color        automatically colored memory usage (green/yellow/red) usedmem          used memory in metric format
+For multicore systems displays the highest across all CPUs. cputemp:color    automatically colored cpu usage (green/yellow/red) cpu_freq:<cpuid> frequency of cpu, where <cpuid> has the form 'cpu0', 'cpu1' etc cpu_freq:avg     avergae cpu frequency across all cpus mem              percent memory usage mem:color        automatically colored memory usage (green/yellow/red) usedmem          used memory in metric format